Books Like Jane Eyre - 15 Best Reads If You Loved It (2026)

 Mrs. Dalloway by Virginia Woolf

-Woolf's characters have a wonderful simplicity, but you don't fully understand him, and even if you've followed his inner monologue or personal perspective a long way, you're still not sure what you know is his. all.
-There is something hidden, you feel that he is alive, but hides something.
+Woolf's characters have a wonderful simplicity, but you don't fully understand them, and even if you've followed his inner monologue or personal perspective a long way, you're still not sure what you know is his. all.
+There is something hidden; you feel that he is alive, but hides something.

 Mrs. Dalloway is a lovely book, and in fact, every one of Woolf's books is lovely - and certainly decent.
 Someone asked me in what sense I used the word decency, I think it represents a sincere nobility with purity in which cleanliness and intelligence work.